MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 - **Suggested email content**: Makes it easy for sellers to compose and reply to emails quickly and confidently with the suggested content.

-- **Summarizing sales email**: Allows sellers to generate suggested email content that contains an automated recap of a recently recorded Teams meeting with sales contacts.
+- **Summarizing sales meeting**: Allows sellers to generate suggested email content that contains an automated recap of a recently recorded Teams meeting with sales contacts.

 ## Configure suggested email content in Outlook